 Internal Computer Systems

 The slope from computer hacking to vehicle computer hacking is fine and slippery, so digital systems are not 100% secure either.
 Most new vehicles have internal computer systems with security features that include a built-in overhead garage door openers.
-Many people are linking into house-smart security, so silent alarms and motion sensors are triggered when the overhead garage door triggers it is open.
+Many people are linking into house-smart security.
+This way silent alarms and motion sensors are triggered when the overhead garage door triggers it is open.

 Video Surveillance Packages